 Please select the size and format that you require :

 This painting shows the assembly of the 'thirteen deities' of the Shingon School of Japanese Buddhism.
-Shingon, meaning 'true words', developed from the teachings of a Japanese monk named Kukai (774-835), who was later recognized as the Eighth Patriarch of the 'esoteric school' and known as Kobo-dashai.
+Shingon, meaning "True Words", developed from the teachings of a Japanese monk named Kukai (774-835), who was later recognized as the Eighth Patriarch of the 'Esoteric School' and known as Kobo-dashai.
 The thirteen deities of Shingon are essentially derived from the 'womb-realm' and 'vajra-realm' mandalas of the great yoga-tantra deity Mahavairocana, and during the Japanese Edo period (1603-1867) each of these deities protected children up to puberty or their thirteenth year.
-In chronological order these deities are: Acala, Shakyamuni, Manjushri, Samantabhadra, Kshitigarbha, Maitreya, Bhaisajyaguru, Avalokiteshvara, Mahasthamaprapta, Amitabha, Akshobhya, Vairocana, and Akashagarbha.
+In chronological order (from the first to thirteenth) year these deities are: Acala, Shakyamuni, Manjushri, Samantabhadra, Kshitigarbha, Maitreya, Bhaisajyaguru, Avalokiteshvara, Mahasthamaprapta, Amitabha, Akshobhya, Vairocana, and Akashagarbha.

-The Shingon doctrine is primarily based upon the texts of the Mahavairocana-sutra and the Vajrasekhara-sutra, and their two principal mandalas, which are known as the 'womb-realm' (Jap. taizo-kai) and the 'vajra-realm' (Jap. kongo-kai).
-Mahavairocana is the universal or 'primordial Buddha' of the Shingon tradition, and the goal of its practice is to realize that one's essential nature is identical with Mahavairocana as the 'ultimate reality' or dharmakaya.
+The Shingon doctrine is primarily based upon the Sanskrit texts of the Mahavairocana-sutra and the Vajrasekhara-sutra, and their two principal mandalas, which are known as the 'womb-realm' (Jap. taizo-kai) and the 'vajra-realm' (Jap. kongo-kai).
+Mahavairocana is the universal or 'Primordial Buddha' of the Shingon tradition, and the goal of its practice is to realize that one's essential nature is identical with Mahavairocana as the 'Ultimate Reality' of the dharmakaya.
 These doctrines of 'Japanese Esoteric Buddhism' are transmitted orally from master to disciple, and its practice essentially employs the 'three secrets' of mudra, mantra and meditation to purify the three aspects of body, speech and mind.
 The thirteen deities of the Shingon School are derived from the main deities of its two mandalas.

 1. Fudo Myoo (Acalanatha Vidyaraja) - seventh day